 How much Life Insurance do I need?

-Having the right amount of Life Insurance is important.
+Having the right amount of cover is important.
 However, many Australian families remain underinsured.

 If life took a turn for the worse, you wouldn’t want your family to suffer the additional stress of not being able to pay the mortgage or essential ongoing household bills, on top of dealing with the emotional distress that your loved ones would be experiencing.